 WHERE LASTNAME LIKE ‘%A' - End with logic

-- Rewrite > Any and > All subqueries.
-For example, recode this:
+Rewrite > Any and > All sub-queries.
+For example:

 SELECT EMPNO, LASTNAME